WaterSure scheme – help with paying water bills

 - watering a garden using something other than a watering can or sprinkler – for example a hose

 - refilling a pond or swimming pool with a capacity of more than 10,000 litres.

-However, if you have another condition which isn't on this list, you will need to provide evidence from your doctor, including how the condition is treated and the effect it has on how much water you use.
+You'll need to provide evidence of your medical condition from your doctor, including how the condition is treated and the effect it has on how much water you use.

 When do you start getting help?

 If you qualify for WaterSure, you will start getting help from the start of the billing period during which you first applied.

 If your water and sewerage services are provided by different companies, the water company should tell the sewerage company that you're getting help.
 The sewerage company should then adjust their charges.